motdotla/node-lambda/README.md

 ## Custom Environment Variables

-AWS Lambda doesn't let you set environment variables for your function, but in many cases you will need to configure your function with secure values that you don't want to check into version control, for example a DB connection string or encryption key.
-Use the sample `deploy.env` file in combination with the `--configFile` flag to set values which will be prepended to your compiled Lambda function as `process.env` environment variables before it gets uploaded to S3.
+AWS Lambda will let you set environment variables for your function.
+Use the sample `deploy.env` file in combination with the `--configFile` flag to set values which will be added to the lambda configuration upon deploy.
+Environment variables will also be set when running locally using the same flag

 ## Node.js Runtime Configuration